 Abril Rojo is a novel about contemporary violence in Peru, told using noir conventions.
 There is an undercurrent of humor throughout the story, in spite of its serious and grim subject matter.
-Its main character, the fiscal distrital adjunto Félix Chacaltana Saldívar, is very unaware of his surroundings, living instead within a fake bureaucratic formalism of laws and paperwork.
+Its main character, the fiscal distrital adjunto Félix Chacaltana Saldívar, is very unaware of his surroundings, living instead within a shallow bureaucratic formalism of laws and paperwork.
 Set in March and April 2000, during elections, the novel begins with the discovery of the charred remains of a body.
 Chacaltana finds unusual resistance from the police to investigate the murder and as he tries, obsessively but simple mindedly, to overcome this obstacle, he ends up drawing the attention of the army.
 What follows is the discovery of a serial killer at large, with gruesome ritualistic murders that represent decades of unrelenting violence.

 That being said, the story is quite satisfying.
 The ending was so well executed that one could almost forgive the problem I mentioned.
 I wasn’t aware of Roncagliolo’s work prior to this novel, and will for sure keep an eye on him.
 Thanks to Rafael Benjumea for suggesting it.